 3. Reasonable and effective accommodations, academic adjustments, and/or auxiliary aids as determined on an individual basis.

-4. Assistance from the Offices of Counseling and Health Services and Student Life in removing physical, academic, and/or attitudinal barriers that may exist within the campus community.
+4. Assistance from the Office of Disability Services in removing physical, academic, and/or attitudinal barriers that may exist within the campus community.

 5. Appropriate confidentiality regarding disability information which will only be released when permitted or required by law.